usc-kb176/SGD213_Task-2-Wiki/Proposal/index.md

 * Project delivered on time
 * Weekly updates on progress
 * Client was to be able to put their own artistic spin on it
-* Game is similar to old-school mario games
+* Game is similar to old-school Mario games
 * Does **not** require audio
 * Does **not** require high quality art